Itseasymike/DoomPunchingBag/README.md

 From the get go, I planned on making a fairly simple game which would include the movement of images and the change of images on the game screen depending upon certain conditions being met.

+### User Story
+As a gamer, I want to be able to have fun and play an interactive game.
+One that can help me relieve stress in positive way, instead of hurting my manager I can just imagine he is the Baron of Hell.
+This game fufills my immediate needs.

 ### Pseudocode
 ```
 THE MINIMAL VIABLE PRODUCT